j4p3/bonner.jp/content/job-ad.md

 <!-- ![hello](/v.jpg) -->

 A few years ago, I set out to learn how people make great products on the internet.
 My primary research was traveling around the world writing code and creating things for clients.
-I wrote backends, managed teams, designed wireframes, built frontends, figured out client needs, architected schemas, interviewed end users, tested apps, and sold to prospective customers.
+I wrote backends and frontends, managed teams, figured out UX, and interviewed users.
 It was pretty fun.
 I learned a lot.

 ### 48 projects and 19 countries later...

 Now it's time to open up a new chapter.
 I've been tinkering with a co-op agency model and hacking on my own projects in the meantime, but I'd like the opportunity to invest in creating something over the long term with a great team.

+*Nice things people have said about my work:*

 #### *"JP never sleeps.
 Seriously.
 He worked with our development team, which was situated between New York City, Taiwan, and Greece, around the clock.
 In addition to his work ethic the creativity he brings to his development is refreshing."* - Maurice Wright, [Book&Table](https://www.bookandtable.com/)